-SaaS is similar to ASP (Application Service Provider) and on demand computing software delivery models.
-The SaaS model where the provider hosts the client’s software and delivers it over the internet to an approved set of users is like ASP.
-The on-demand software model of SaaS refers when the provider gives clients network-based access to software.
-The source code of the application is same, and it is specifically created for SaaS distribution.
+The source code of the application is the same, and it is specifically created for Software as a service distribution.
 When the new functionalities are to be rolled out, it is done for all users.
 Data storage again depends upon the type of agreement the provider has with the customers.
-Customers can opt data storage locally, in the cloud or both locally and in the cloud.
+Customers can opt for data stored locally, in the cloud or both locally and in the cloud.
 Organizations can also integrate other software with SaaS applications using APIs.

-There are certain advantages and disadvantages of SaaS applications:
+There are certain advantages and disadvantages of Software as a service application:

-- With SaaS being hosted in the cloud, businesses don’t need to worry about purchasing new servers and upgrading their capability to accommodate new users.
+- With Software as a service being hosted in the cloud, businesses don’t need to worry about purchasing new servers and upgrading their capability to accommodate new users.

-- Businesses can rely on service provider to automatically perform updates.
-This in turn reduces the dependency on in house IT staff.
+- Businesses can rely on service providers to automatically perform updates.
+This, in turn, reduces the dependency on in house IT staff.

-- With data on cloud, users can access it on the go from any internet enabled device.
+- With data on the cloud, users can access it on the go from any internet-enabled device.

-- Data security on cloud is generally safer than most on-premise software.
-This is especially useful for small scale businesses which do not have IT support required to maintain cyber security.
+- Data security on the cloud is generally safer than most on-premise software.
+This is especially useful for small scale businesses that do not have IT support required to maintain cybersecurity.